-Film and Video Umbrella commissions, curates, produces and presents film, video and other moving-image works by artists that are staged in collaboration with galleries and other cultural partners across the UK.
+Film and Video Umbrella commissions, curates, produces and presents artists’ moving-image works that are staged in collaboration with galleries and other cultural partners across the UK.
 The organisation usually commissions 5-6 projects every year.

 Film and Video Umbrella’s commissions are designed to give the fullest possible expression to the creative voice of the artist.
 While each project follows its own unique, individual course, what they all have in common is a central emphasis on high-quality production and presentation.
 Benefitting from a supportive, creative environment (and from the extensive technical and curatorial expertise that the organisation has to offer) the commissioning opportunities that Film and Video Umbrella is able to develop, in conjunction with a diverse range of partner venues, are notable for the close collaborations that are forged: with artists, and also with venues.

 Exploring contemporary themes and emerging aesthetic trends, Film and Video Umbrella projects seek to capture something of the spirit of the moment while also reflecting on a wider sense of place.
 As well as bringing internationally acclaimed artists’ work to all parts of the UK, many of these commissions actively engage with the particular nature of the individual locations in which they are either made or staged, and often help to illuminate their larger social, cultural and art-historical context.

 Film and Video Umbrella is a not-for-profit organisation.
 Core funding currently comes from Arts Council England, as one of their National Portfolio Organisations.
 We raise the vast majority of our additional funding on a project-by-project basis, from trusts, foundations and exhibition venues.
 A very small proportion of our project funding comes from other sources such as educational bodies, corporate sponsorship, and individual donors, and we supplement our overheads via some commercial activities such as consultancy, sales of our publications, and equipment rentals.